11ty/eleventy-plugin-bundle/README.md

 module.exports = function(eleventyConfig) {
 	eleventyConfig.addPlugin(bundlerPlugin, {
-		bundles: ["css", "js", "html", "mine"]
+		bundles: ["css", "js", "html", "possum"]
 	});
 };
 ```

 You _could_ remove existing bundle types too, the `bundles` array content is not deeply merged.
-The addition of `"mine"` in this array:
+The addition of `"possum"` in this array:

-1. creates a new `mine` shortcode for adding arbitrary code to this bundle
+1. creates a new `possum` shortcode for adding arbitrary code to this bundle
-2. adds `"mine"` as an eligible type argument to `getBundle` and `getBundleFileUrl`
+2. adds `"possum"` as an eligible type argument to `getBundle` and `getBundleFileUrl`

 <!--
 Must haves:

 * plugin duplicates: if I addPlugin directly from the webc plugin and someone else also adds it, what happens?

 * Add postprocessing transforms for postcss modifications
 * guarantee that the transform runs first in order somehow (think about transform order)
 * TODOs on readme: WebC example